 Yossef Rapoport discusses Ibn Taymiyya’s unique legal methodology, such as his rejection of accepted legal tricks that used lawful means for unlawful ends, and his breaking away with Ḥanbalī tradition in order to call for persistent ijtihād (striving to solve issues of law and theology using one’s efforts rather than merely relying on the opinions of past scholars).
 Intention is of primary importance to Ibn Taymiyya; even if all the proper legal forms are obeyed, if the aim is evil, he wholeheartedly rejects it.
 As is usual with Ibn Taymiyya, his views are in general refreshingly modern and rational.

 The essay by Khaled el-Rouayheb argues that Ibn Taymiyya’s popularity in the post-classical era has been greatly exaggerated.
-He was a marginal figure that was rarely mentioned or taken seriously by the scholars that came after him.
+He was a marginal figure who was rarely mentioned or taken seriously by the scholars that came after him.
 This state of affairs continued for five centuries after Ibn Taymiyya’s death.
 It wasn’t until the 19th century that a movement started to rehabilitate his image and popularize his works.
 The most important figures in this movement were Nuʿmān Khayr al-Dīn al-Ālūsī (d.
 1899 CE) and Rashid Rida (d.
 1935 CE).

 Raquel M. Ukeles’ essay argues that Ibn Taymiyya’s rejection of such things as the celebration of the birthday of the Prophet Muhammad was more sophisticated than is realized or acknowledged by his modern admirers.
 While he considered such things false innovations (bidaʿ, plural of bidʿa), he recommended tolerance toward its practitioners, saying that they could even get a great reward from God for their good intentions.
-He therefore takes a highly intelligent stand on the issue:
+He therefore takes a highly intelligent stance on the issue:

 - Those who follow the way of the earliest Muslims and believe in rejecting innovations must shun such things.
 If they engage in them, they would be committing a sin.